Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Conclusion, Limitations, and Future Work

 Our work has several limitations.
 The dataset of 25 problems per type, while adequate for revealing broad patterns, limits the detection of small differences between models or languages.
 We test only zero-shot prompting; few-shot or chain-of-thought approaches might change these patterns.
 We also evaluate models as black boxes without access to internal representations, so the translation-dependent processing hypothesis remains an inference from behavioral evidence rather than a mechanistic finding.
-In future work, we plan to expand the dataset and use interpretability methods to probe whether models rely on translation-based processing during mathematical reasoning.
+In future work, we plan to expand our dataset to cover a broader range of school curriculum topics.
+Also, we plan to use interpretability methods to probe whether models rely on translation-based processing during mathematical reasoning.